 - Rather than using a radius only, the proportional falloff spreads via connected geometry.
 This means that you can proportionally edit the vertices in a finger of a hand without affecting the other fingers.
 While the other vertices are physically close (in 3D space), they are far away following the topological edge connections of the mesh.
 The icon will have a gray center when Connected is active.
 This mode is only available in Edit Mode.

-- While editing, you can change the curve profile used by either using the submenu, using the header icon Falloff menu, or by pressing Shift-O to toggle between the various options.
+- While editing, you can change the curve profile used by either using the header icon Falloff menu, or by pressing Shift-O to toggle between the various options.

 The image below shows the final render of the low-poly landscape obtained by moving up the vertices of the triangulated grid with enabled Proportional Editing.